About Me

 Multivariable Covariance of Inverted Yield Curve Day Trader Bot

-Sept 2023-Dec 2023
+Sept 2023 - Dec 2023

-Often times when deciding when to buy into the market, I take into account economic factors like inflation, interest rates, GDP, and even the inverted yield curve.
+Often when deciding when to buy into the market, I take into account economic factors like inflation, interest rates, GDP, and even the inverted yield curve.
 To test a theory about their relation to day-to-day trading, I wrote a program that would find the covariance of these factors each with inverted yield in order to calculate a confidence score for trading each day.

-See the project structure on the project Github.
+See the project structure on the project GitHub.

 Electric Vehicle Explorer & Breakeven Calculator Website

-July 2023-Aug 2023
+July 2023 - Aug 2023

-Check out the website here!
-EV Calculator
+Check out the website here: EV Calculator

 M-HEAL